PolyMet Permit to Mine & Dam Safety Permits: Appeals

 WaterLegacy, our environmental allies, and the Fond du Lac Band achieved a stunning victory on January 13, 2020, when the Minnesota Court of Appeals reversed both the PolyMet Permit to Mine and Dam Safety Permits and ordered DNR to conduct a contested case hearing on whether the permits should be issued to PolyMet.

-Since then, PolyMet and the DNR petitioned for review by the Minnesota Supreme Court, and the cases are now under Supreme Court review.
+PolyMet and the DNR then petitioned for review by the Minnesota Supreme Court.
 Because the PolyMet Permit to Mine and Dam Safety Permits were stayed by the Court in October 2019 and then reversed, PolyMet cannot begin construction of its sulfide mine project while court review continues.

 Video: PolyMet Permit to Mine Struck Down